-In accordance with the NRC's regulations a, am declaring that at 10CFR.1208, "do t I am pregnant.
-I b ese to an Embryo/Fetus," I, believe that I became pregnant in (month/year) I understand the radiation dose to my embry be allowed to exceed 0.5 rem (5 milliSiever between the time of conception and submitted the lower dose limit may require a change is during my pregnancy. ). yo/fetus during my rt) (unless that dose ting this letter).
-I a entire pregnancy will not has already been exceeded lso understand that meeting I do hereby acknowledge participation in co Please indicate below $()$ that each item wa Estimated conception date, and the fetus; specific radio-sensi tivities of the developing Occupational exposure dose history ·•• Methods for reducing exposure; Obtaining an additional film badge to be worn at waist level to monitor fetal dose; Possible revisions to the clinical edudates; ucation plan, includ ing program completion My intended course of action, as inc dicated below: fully participate in cli inical plan with no alterations. refrain from participa areas: (check all thatsurgical and portainterventional t apply) ablefluoro • Any questions or concerns that were e expressed related to the declared pregnancy.
+t 10CFR.1208, "dose to an Embryo/Fetus," I, I am pregnant.
+I believe that I became pregnant in (month/year) I understand the radiation dose to my embry be allowed to exceed 0.5 rem (5 millisievert o/fetus during my entire pregnancy will not (unless that dose has already been exceeded ing this letter).
+I also understand that meeting I do hereby acknowledge participation in co Please indicate below ( $$ ) that each item was nsultation with the Radiation Safety Officer. s discussed during this consultation: Estimated conception date, and the s fetus; pecific radio-sensitivities of the developing Occupational exposure dose history; Methods for reducing exposure; Obtaining an additional film badge t o be worn at waist level to monitor fetal dose; Possible revisions to the clinical edu dates; cation plan, including program completion My intended course of action, as ind icated below: fully participate in clin nical plan with no alterations. areas: (check all that blefluoroscopy Any questions or concerns that were expressed related to the declared pregnancy.
 Student Signature Date Radiation Safety Officer Signature Date